 Please follow the steps on the developer's page below to install iShowU Audio Capture, the Virtual Audio Device supported with Serato Studio and your Mac.

 NOTE: iShowU currently indicates it does not support macOS 11 Big Sur, even for users with Intel-based Apple computers.
 Please upgrade to the latest version of Serato Studio, to use the Serato Virtual Audio device, in this case.

-Please follow the steps below to install Virtual Audio Cable, the Virtual Audio Device supported with Serato Studio and your Windows computer
+Please follow the steps below to install Virtual Audio Cable LITE, the Virtual Audio Device supported with Serato Studio on your Windows computer.

-- Download Virtual Audio Cable Lite setup from here - https://software.muzychenko.net/freeware/vac464lite.zip
+- Download Virtual Audio Cable Lite setup from here: https://vac.muzychenko.net/en/download.htm

-- Right-click on the 'vac464' in your downloads and select 'Extract here'
+- Right-click on the downloaded zip file in your downloads and select 'Extract here'

-- Open the 'vac464' folder and double click on 'Setup'
+- Open the resulting folder and double click on 'Setup'